MirrorIP/msf-space-manager/README.md

-# MSF Account Manager
+# MIRROR Space Manager
-The MSF Space Manager is a tool to manage spaces in the [MIRROR Spaces Framework][1].
+The MIRROR Space Manager is a tool to manage spaces in the [MIRROR Spaces Framework][1].
 It is a web application using the XMPP protocol to perform all operations.

 ## Build
 To build the application an build script for [Apache Ant][2] is provided.